Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Evaluation

 \fakeparagraph{Distributed Storage} We measure the performance of \textit{get} and \textit{store} requests on a secure DHT with \oursystem, with varying network sizes, from 16 to 1024 nodes. \rfig{eval:throughput} shows the throughput results.
 As the number of nodes increases from 16 to~1024, the performance decreases from 142 to 96~get/s. \rfig{eval:latency} shows the latency results, divided into routing and retrieval.
 The total \textit{get} latency increases from 76 to 140~ms as the number of nodes grows.
 This is about 3 times slower than S3's centralized storage.
-However, note that this slowdown is dominated by the routing cost.
-After resolving the address of the storage node with the data chunk, the secure retrieval time is similar to that of S3.
+However, note that the routing cost dominates this slowdown.
+After resolving the address of the storage node, which holds the data chunk, the secure retrieval time is similar to that of S3.
 Also, note that \textit{get} requests have a lower routing overhead than store requests.
 This is because for get requests, the routing process is aborted as soon as a node holding the data chunk is found.

+\shorten{ \fakeparagraph{Off-Chain Metadata Cost Estimations.} Access policies are unique per stream and per owner.
+Considering a user-base of one billion, each with an average of 100 streams, we end up with 10T access permissions.
+With an average of 100 entries per access permission (i.e., 10~KB), the total size of storage required for the access permissions accumulates to 100~PB.
+This data must be persisted on a reliable and available storage layer.
+Considering today's pricing of AWS S3 storage\footnote{S3 frequent access tier, over 500~TB/Month, \$0.021/GB, May 2020.} the average annual cost per 4000 users is at 1\$. }